SQL DDL·TypeScript·Free

 Things people ask.

-Most SQL-to-TypeScript tools are ORM-adjacent.
-This one is not.
-The questions below reflect that — if yours is not here, run the converter and see.
+This generator is types-only — no runtime, no query builder.
+The questions below reflect the shape of the output; if yours is not here, run the converter and see.

 Plain TypeScript interfaces — one file per table, plus one file per Postgres ENUM type.
 Columns map to typed fields.
 That is it: no repository class, no query builder, no runtime dependency.